 Vanrx Pharmasystems makes the most technologically advanced aseptic filling machines for the pharmaceutical industry.
 Vanrx fill-finish machines use robotics, machine vision and gloveless isolator technologies to automate the packaging of injectable drugs into nested vials, syringes, or cartridges.
 The company was founded by pharmaceutical industry veterans to create the systems needed to make the next generation of innovative therapies.

 Vanrx is a privately owned company, founded in 2007.
 It is based in Burnaby, British Columbia, Canada, part of the Vancouver metropolitan area.

 Chris is a globally recognized subject matter expert in aseptic pharmaceutical manufacturing.
 He has led teams in the development, implementation and regulatory acceptance of aseptic processes for complex injectable products in the fields of ophthalmology, oncology and reproductive health.
 Chris passionately believes in the need to modernize pharmaceutical manufacturing and regularly contributes his knowledge at ISPE and PDA events.

-Ross’ experience in the design development and fabrication of novel pharmaceutical manufacturing equipment, including automation systems, has guided the development of Vanrx’s Aseptic Workcells.
+Ross’ experience in the design, development, and fabrication of novel pharmaceutical manufacturing equipment, including automation systems, has guided the development of Vanrx’s Aseptic Filling Workcells.
 He has held the same position as many of Vanrx’s customers—being responsible for the planning and execution of capital projects and process technical transfers.

 Greg has a proven track record of fostering technology adoption in complex technology markets.
 He has formulated strategy, marketed, and sold technology products in rapidly growing technology companies for more than 25 years.
 He brings comprehensive experience in market development, complex B2B sales and professional services to Vanrx.